lambertq/FacultyDevelopment/README.md

 # FacultyDevelopment
 Faculty Development Database Berea College

+Languages used in this team project: SQL, HTML, CSS, Javascript, and PHP.

 This class was a focus on a team building assignment that allowed us as students to get experience working with people in the real world.
 My group of 4 was given a choice of 5 different projects to undertake and we as a group decided to take on the
 Berea College's Faculty Development project.